Vietnam - Ho Chi Minh Trail

 PaintedRoads tours are fundamentally designed as point to point tours.
 However there are times when a transfer simply makes too much sense to avoid, and so it is with this stretch of the Ho Chi Minh Trail tour where two hours in a minibus skips two days of traffic that, whilst not unbearable, is best avoided.
-And so it is that following an early start we will begin cycling after our first brake.
-From here the nature of the route takes on an air of rural tranquility wandering gently with small rises and drops generally of no more than 40 metres at a time.
+And so it is that following an early start we will begin cycling after our first break.
+From here the nature of the route takes on an air of rural tranquillity wandering gently with small rises and drops generally of no more than 40 metres at a time.
 The views are lovely, the locals are welcoming, and all is well with the world.

-Transfer to first break.
+Transfer to the first break.

 Day 6: Ho Tien

-Heading ever closer to the Annamit Mountain Range that forms the formidable border with Lao we undulate along to lunch.
+Heading ever closer to the Annamite Mountain Range that forms the formidable border with Lao we undulate along to lunch.
 The afternoon begins with a relaxed twenty kilometres winding through small villages on a narrow rural road where we pass farm workers tending buffalo and working the rice fields.
 Rejoining the quiet Ho Chi Minh road we enjoy superb scenery as three minor climbs warm us up for days yet to come.
-Our accommodation tonight is basic, but affords such comforts as AC, internet and hot water, whilst giving us the chance to experience a small middle of nowhere Vietnamese town.
+Our accommodation tonight is basic but affords such comforts as AC, internet and hot water, whilst giving us the chance to experience a small middle of nowhere Vietnamese town.

 Day 7: Phong Nha

-We now ride a stunningly beautiful road offering not only breath taking vistas but also some incredibly rewarding cycling making today a day to remember.
+We now ride a stunningly beautiful road offering not only breathtaking vistas but also some incredibly rewarding cycling making today a day to remember.

 Day 8: Phong Nha.
 REST DAY